"If there's anything you want, anything at all... come to me. I'll be your guardian angel."

 Fan Disservice: Ichise's shirtless scenes and Doc's fetish of sleeping with her patients would provide relief from the impending grimness of the show if it wasn't for the disturbing manner in which they are presented.

-Fate Worse Than Death: The Shapes, left immobile and immortal, and Tetsuya, who is left to wait until he dies in silent misery on the surface.
+Fate Worse than Death: The Shapes, left immobile and immortal, and Tatsuya, who is left to wait until he dies in silent misery on the surface.

-Hilarious Outtakes: The DVD releases of Texhnolyze features "Alternate Dialogue Outtakes", which redubs select clips from the included episodes with snarky, bizarre, or outright wacky dialogue (such as changing a vicious gun battle into a rather enthusiastic paintball match, and by-and-large Lampshading the entire Bowdlerization process).
+Hilarious Outtakes: The DVD releases feature "Alternate Dialogue Outtakes", which redub select clips from the included episodes with snarky, filthy, or outright bizarre dialogue (such as changing a vicious gun battle into a rather enthusiastic paintball match, and by-and-large lampshading the entire bowdlerization process).

 Human Resources: Raffia.
 Even more terrible when it's revealed that it actually no longer serves a purpose and is simply being produced as a matter of procedure.

-Heads Up Display: For Texhnolyzes through their corneas, complete with bubbling gurgly noises.
+Heads-Up Display: For texhnolyzed people through their corneas, complete with bubbling gurgly noises.

 Humanity Is Insane: Kano seems to believe this.
 Within the context of the show, he is arguably right.